 Hex Chart Info and tips

-The three available Hex Charts (available on the instructor’s blog HERE) are NOT required for class.
+The three available Hex Charts (available HERE) are NOT required for class.
 They may certainly help, but you needn’t use them; there are free charts listed in the Downloadable Resources section below.

 - Charts can be printed on whatever paper you can send through your printer.
 Cardstock is recommended, but even regular printer paper would give you enough of an idea what the colors look like.